 National STEM Network – see note 3.

-Learner Journey 15-24/senior phase
+Learner Journey 15-24

 The Learner Journey Review (15-14) has now been published .

 The report includes 17 recommendations aimed at improving the education and skills system by providing a more coherent and consistent education journey that allows all young people to better plan and progress their future pathways.